What is it?

 The Provisional Certificate is for students who have not completed their requirements for certification but have been offered a teaching or counselor position in a public school, or accredited non-public school.
 The following types of students qualify for a Provisional Certificate:

-- Undergraduates or Post-Bac students in any Teacher Education program who are within twelve hours of completing all coursework for certification, or who have not earned a passing score on the Praxis II exam
+- Undergraduates or Post-Bac students in any Teacher Education program who are within twelve hours of completing all coursework for certification, or who have not earned a passing score on the Praxis II or Missouri Content Assessment (MoCA) exam.

 - Students enrolled in Missouri State's Post-Baccalaureate Teacher Certification Programs in Secondary Education and Middle School Education programs, regardless of the number of hours remaining to become certified